-is an indie rock band from Houston, TX known for their angular guitar work, danceable grooves, and soaring vocal melodies.
-Something Else has rocked big venues, smoky dives, and energetic house shows in Houston, Austin, Denton, etc. They have drawn comparisons to Franz Ferdinand, Arctic Monkeys, XTC, and the Pixies.
+is a band from Houston that plays a danceable brand of post-punk with melodic vocal performances, angular guitar work, and foot-tapping rhythms.
+Something Else has rocked big venues, smoky dives, and energetic house shows in towns across Texas.
+For fans of: Franz Ferdinand, Arctic Monkeys, XTC, and the Pixies.

 "['Don't Want It'] has moments of subtle indie rock with almost post-punk vocals.
 There's nice little nuggets of jingle in the guitar and the stride set by the snappy drums makes the track hard not to stay in your head.
 The disaffected vocals eventually open up alongside the jangle pop hooks and the rhythm section, making the song one you'll probably repeat again and again."

 "Looking around the country, there’s a pretty hefty list of new indie rock bands cropping up.
 Last year we noticed a new band out of Texas called Something Else, and we were amazed out how much growth we saw from their early shows to their later sets.
 Now with their debut out and their work towards its follow up, they’ve released a video for the song 'Don’t Want It' to put that chapter behind them and move forward."

 "... the superlative 'There's a Rumor', 'Levitation Pt.1' and 'Levitation Pt.
 II', provide the listener with that 80's spiky angularity of guitar work ...
 'Losing (Failure)' and the superlative 'Don't Want It' drift away from the Postcard inference momentarily, incorporating salubrious chunky funk bass lines ... before returning wholeheartedly with the playful Orange Juice stylistics in the two instrumental tracks, 'Interlude" and 'This is the End (Interlude)'"